Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \end{aligned}
 \end{equation}$$

-Dual infeasibility is assumed if the following two conditions are matched for some non zero dx (according the eps_dual_inf variable set by the user):
+Dual infeasibility is assumed if the following two conditions are matched for some non-zero dx (according to the eps_dual_inf variable set by the user):

 $$\begin{equation}\label{eq:approx_qp_sol_dual_inf}\tag{DualInfeas}
 \begin{aligned}